-In honour of this day and the way women in their fight for equality have already come, we as a sports club want to highlight some milestones in sports history, where women broke boundaries and went beyond the rules that were set to them.
+In honour of this day and how women in their fight for equality have already come, we as a sports club want to highlight some milestones in sports history where women broke boundaries and went beyond the rules set to them.

 Gertrude “Trudy” Ederle

-On August 6th, 1926 the Olympic athlete Trudy Ederle was the first female to swim the English Channel.
-After one failed try the year before, the American swimmer aced the task and crossed the channel in 14 hours and 31 minutes.
+On August 6th, 1926, the Olympic athlete Trudy Ederle was the first female to swim the English Channel.
+After one failed attempt the year before, the American swimmer aced the task and crossed the channel in 14 hours and 31 minutes.
 She was two hours quicker than any other man before her.
-Because of horrible weather conditions halfway through the channel, she was asked to quit and get on board of the small boat escorting her.
-Her reply “What for?” went down in history, her power of endurance was in any case worth more than the roadster car that her dad gave her for finishing the 56km distance she swam.
+Because of horrible weather conditions halfway through the channel, she was asked to quit and get on board the small boat escorting her.
+Her reply, “What for?” went down in history; her power of endurance was, in any case, worth more than the roadster car that her dad gave her for finishing the 56km distance she swam.
 She showed the world what “the weaker sex” is capable of and proved the people wrong who deeply believed that women couldn’t swim the channel.

 The Soviet gymnast Larissa Latynina has her name enshrined in sports history for winning an astonishing number of 18 Olympic medals throughout her career.
 Latynina, born in 1934 in Kherson, participated in three Olympic games: Melbourne in 1956, Rome in 1960 and Tokyo in 1964.

-Winning 9 gold, 5 silver and 4 bronze medals, she was for decades the athlete with the most won Olympic medals.
-This phenomenal record was achieved even though Latynina gave birth to her two children during her active career.
-Only in 2012 the American swimmer Michael Phelps overtook her record, which stood for 48 years and still leaves her as the most decorated female Olympic winner.
+Winning 9 gold, 5 silver and 4 bronze medals, she was the athlete with the most won Olympic medals for decades.
+This phenomenal record was achieved even though Latynina gave birth to two children during her active career.
+Only in 2012, the American swimmer Michael Phelps overtook her record, which stood for 48 years and still leaves her as the most decorated female Olympic winner.

 Billie Jean King